Native American reservation politics: Healthcare: improvements vs. shortcomings

 One aspect of reservation life that discourages tribal members is healthcare, a service provided by the United States government for approximately 800,000 Natives.
 According to the Agency for Healthcare Research and Quality, Native Americans receive lower quality healthcare than other minorities such as Hispanics.

 With the addition of the HR3200 healthcare bill comes the promise of better services provided for the Native people.
 There will be an approximate 13% increase in funding for the Indian Health Service.
-Dr. Roubideaux, the head of the HIS, praises this addition saying, "There is not a Native American alive today who has not witnessed the many shortcomings of the Indian Health Service", but as Dr. Roubideaux has said, "most of the failures were due to an extreme shortage of funds."
+Dr. Roubideaux, the head of the IHS, praises this addition saying, "There is not a Native American alive today who has not witnessed the many shortcomings of the Indian Health Service", but as Dr. Roubideaux has said, "most of the failures were due to an extreme shortage of funds."

 Cultural barriers

 According to Elaine Watson Jordan, Ph.D., the Native American education system is severely flawed with respect to cultural barriers.
 In Breaking Barriers, Jordan notes that "it is important to describe the complexities of culture and language to illuminate how limited standardized practices and measures might be to summarize the skills of many children from culturally and linguistically diverse backgrounds".
 She states that total "indoctrination to a new culture" is not the answer to a healthy education.
 Jordan argues that barriers must be identified to be overcome and uses the compulsory attendance law of 1898 as an example of overlooking cultural boundaries.
 "Guided by the belief that American Indians should be assimilated into mainstream society", Congress put into effect this law which would give the federal government the power to place American Indian children in boarding schools, "by force" if necessary.